theislab/scCODA/docs/models.rst

 scCODA uses Bayesian modeling to detect changes in compositional data.
 The model is implemented in ``sccoda.model.dirichlet_models``.
-Te easiest way to call a compositional model is via calling an instance of ``sccoda.util.comp_ana.CompositionalAnalysis``, which returns a compositional model scCODA automatically selects the correct model based on whether a baseline cell type was specified.
+Te easiest way to call a compositional model is via calling an instance of ``sccoda.util.comp_ana.CompositionalAnalysis``, which returns a compositional model scCODA automatically selects the correct model based on whether a reference cell type was specified.

 Model structure
 ~~~~~~~~~~~~~~~